Randomized gradient-free methods in convex optimization: Randomized gradient approximation. Non-smooth case

 For online setup, the iteration complexity typically coincides with the oracle complexity.
 Moreover, oracle complexity bounds for two-points online feedback are almost the same as for non-online case \cite{gasnikov2017stochastic} (up to logarithmic factors).
 Note that in \cite{gasnikov2017stochastic} the smoothness of $f$ was used to estimate the second moment of stochastic gradient.
 But, it can be easily replaced by \eqref{eq:var_noise} for non-smooth case.
 Also, note that the approach from Section~\ref{sec:non_smooth_l1} (see Theorem~\ref{main_properties2_l1}) can be applied to the online setting.
 This approach reduces $2\sqrt{2} \min \left\{ q, \ln d \right\}\to 288$, $q\ge 2$.

-To conclude this section, we \pd{note} that any advances in (online/stochastic) convex optimization usually involve advances in gradient-free \pd{optimization}.
+To conclude this section, \gea{it is important to note} that any advances in (online/stochastic) convex optimization usually involve advances in gradient-free \pd{optimization}.
 For example, based on \cite{zhang2022parameter} it seems \pd{to be} possible to build optimal adaptive gradient-free methods for convex stochastic online optimization problem with heavy-tails.